t-will-gillis/automate-the-org/example-configs/add-update-instructions-template.example.md

-If you need help, be sure to either: 1) place your issue in the "${questionsStatus}" status-column of the Project Board and ask for help at your next meeting; 2) put a `${statusHelpWanted}` label on your issue and pull request; or 3) put up a request for assistance on the team's <teamSlackChannel> Slack channel.
+If you need help, be sure to either: 1) place your issue in the "${questionsStatus}" status-column of the Project Board and ask for help at your next meeting; 2) put a `${statusHelpWanted}` label on your issue and pull request; or 3) put up a request for assistance on the team's ${teamSlackChannel} Slack channel.

 Please note that including your questions in the issue comments- along with screenshots, if applicable- will help us to help you.
 [Here](https://github.com/hackforla/website/issues/1619#issuecomment-897315561) and [here](https://github.com/hackforla/website/issues/1908#issuecomment-877908152) are examples of well-formed questions.